egmnklc/VisionAlpha/README.md

 ---

 <h1 id="welcome-to-visionalpha-by-cru-team">Welcome to VisionAlpha by Cru Team!</h1>
-<p>This is a face recognition app created by Cru Team.
+<p>This is a face recognition application created by Cru Team.
 That program also provides Command Line Interface.</p>
 <ol>
 <li>Option 1: Face recognition from your camera</li>
 <li>Option 2: Face recognition from ip camera</li>